-While there are no concrete figures, it has been estimated by many of those involved in the movement (and even by those outside the movement), that there are at least 100,000 Jewish believers in the Messiah Yeshua in the United States alone, and this number is growing all the time.
+While there are no concrete figures, it has been estimated by many of those involved in the movement (and even by those outside the movement), that the number of Jewish believers in the Messiah Yeshua may be as high as 500,000 in the United States alone, and this number is growing all the time.

-2. Is the movement of Messianic Judaism just in America ?
+2. Is the movement of Messianic Judaism just in Canada and the United States?

 3. Why do we use the name “Yeshua” rather than “Jesus?”

 Because Yeshua is His given Hebrew name!
 “Jesus” is the hellenized-anglicized form of “Yeshua”, which means “Salvation”.
 Yeshua never heard the name “Jesus” in His lifetime.
 He was always called “Yeshua,” which is very similar to “Joshua,” a common Hebrew name at that time.
-Good examples of this name, in reference to the Messiah, are in Is.
-62:11, in the Old Covenant and also in Mt.
-1:21 in the New Covenant.
+Good examples of this name, in reference to the Messiah, are in Isaiah 62:11 in the Old Covenant and in Matthew 1:21 in the New Covenant.

 4. What does “Christ” mean?